Yes! We have periodic open houses in Baltimore, Washington and the surrounding areas. Please contact email@example.com for more information.

 Campers love to get packages from home.
 Please send books, cards, team building games and fun stuff!
 Please do not send any food items.

 Yes!
-Whether your child is coming to camp for two or four weeks, all the clothing will be used.
+Whether your child is coming to camp for two, three or four weeks, all the clothing will be used.
 Laundry goes out once a week, so your child will need enough for two weeks.
 Click here for a full packing list.

 All campers will use sleeping bags.
-Two-week campers will go on at least one overnight camping experience.
+Two-week campers may go on at least one overnight camping experience.

-We have a fully kosher kitchen.
+We have a kosher kitchen.
 Our campers love the food!
 We gear our menu to kid favorites while maintaining a healthy, balanced meal.
 If your child has specific allergies, let us know.
-We always have vegetarian and lactose intolerant choices.
+We always have vegetarian, gluten free and lactose free choices.

 No problem!
 We spend a lot of time orienting new campers.
 We explain what all the words mean, and our staff makes sure that campers understand what's happening at all times.
 You'll be amazed at how much Hebrew your child will absorb!